-DWI Services and Assessments in White Plains, NY
+DWI Services and Assessments In Westchester County

-Serving New York State expertise
+Serving New York State with expertise

 At the office of Sandy Demopoulos, you are provided with professional expertise for DWI services including assessments in New York, Westchester County and White Plains.
 My goal is to provide you with quick assessments and a rapid report turnaround because your life gets put on hold after a DWI.
 You will receive a drug and alcohol assessment from a seasoned addiction professional and referral options to treatment if necessary.
 One mistake does not make you an alcoholic or an addict.

 What Is a DWI Assessment?

 A DWI assessment is usually mandated by the court after you have been arrested for a DWI.
 If you can get the screening and assessment done before your first court date (the arraignment), you have a better chance not to be recommended to treatment.
 New York State judges can be very harsh with consequences for a DWI.
 For example, if you refuse the breathalyzer New York State finds you guilty automatically.
 However, sentencing is individualized.
 Your DWI assessment is carried out by a licensed and certified addiction professional in order to determine if you need treatment and the level of care required.
 A DWI assessment is essentially a consultation in which a therapist will go over your biopsychosocial history, the breathalyzer report from the incident, and ask you a series of questions pertaining to your relationship with drugs and alcohol.
 The purpose of a DWI assessment is to provide expertise to the court which informs the judge who is deciding your case.
 It will also help us to formulate a plan for successful recovery if one is needed.